Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. comment The 2.0 release was codenamed the "*Zero-Overhead WOOPER*", as opposed to the legacy versions (prior to 2.x), codenamed "*Hashtable-based WOOPER*".

+Although this version does not share any code with the various experiments and candidate 2.0 versions that had been previously developed (thanks at least to Ulf and Nicolas in 2010, and to Enrique and Roland in 2013, both operating at that time on the so-called *Zero-Overhead WOOPER* version), these preliminary works surely helped defining the API that we deem suitable now, and that we implemented in the current version.

 Version 1.x
 -----------

+Since 2016 we switched back to a "rolling version", not really defining specific release milestones.

-Many minor improvements, API enriched in a backward compatible manner.
+Many minor improvements integrated, API enriched in a backward compatible manner.

+These versions have been pretty stable very soon, and did the job for nearly a decade (2008-2018), during which various attempts of radical improvements were performed.

 Version 1.0
 -----------

 Countless improvements have been integrated in the course of the use of WOOPER, which has been now been stable for years.

-Since 2016 we switched back to a "rolling release", not defining specific versions.

 The main change since the 0.4 version is the use of the newly-introduced ``map`` Erlang datatype, resulting in the ``hashtable`` module being replaced by the ``map_hashtable``.
 They obey to the same API and the ``table`` pseudo-type abstracts out the actual choice in that matter (it is transparently parse-transformed into the currently-retained datatype).